forseti-security/forseti-security/_docs/_latest/use/explain.md

 ```
 Example values for `<RESOURCE_NAME>` are the `project/<PROJECT_ID>` and `organization/<ORGANIZATION_ID>`.

-Cloud SQL Instance use a different format as follows:
+Cloud SQL Instance uses a different format as follows:

 `cloudsqlinstance/project_id:cloudsqlinstance_name`